One-Year Training Curriculum

 - Synthesize the breadth of topics covered and propose the next big research questions in the field

-Logistics: This course will meet 4-days per week (M, T, W, TH) for 75 minutes.
+This course will meet 4-days per week (M, T, W, TH) for 75 minutes.
 This course will be Team Taught by the GGI faculty and coordinated closely by Dr. Martha Burford Reiskind.
-The course will be broken up into 2 to 3 week sections outlined below.
+The course will be broken up into 2 to 3 week sections or modules, an example is below.

 Introduction to the course and History of the field of Genetics & Genomics

-This module will build the student’s understanding of the knowledge base underpinning the field of genetics and genomics by exploring seminal papers, important technological advances and the variety of approaches to hypothesis testing
+- Module 1: GG Scholars course orientation & critical thinking skill development: This module will build the student’s understanding of the knowledge base underpinning the field of genetics and genomics by exploring seminal papers, important technological advances and the variety of approaches to hypothesis testing.

 - Identify a philosophical & ethical perspective on science generally and the broad field of genetics and genomics specifically